scylladb/scylladb/docs/architecture/ringarchitecture/index.rst

 In the drawing above, each number represents a token range.
 With a replication factor of 2, we see that each node holds one range from the previous node, and one range from the next node.

-Note, however, that Scylla exclusively uses a Vnode-oriented architecture.
-A :term:`Virtual node` represents a contiguous range of tokens owned by a single Scylla node.
+Note, however, that ScyllaDB exclusively uses a Vnode-oriented architecture.
+A :term:`Virtual node` represents a contiguous range of tokens owned by a single ScyllaDB node.
 A physical node may be assigned multiple, non-contiguous Vnodes.

-Scylla’s implementation of a Vnode oriented architecture provides several advantages.
+ScyllaDB’s implementation of a Vnode oriented architecture provides several advantages.
 First of all, rebalancing a cluster is no longer required when adding or removing nodes.
-Secondly, as rebuilding can stream data from all available nodes (instead of just the nodes where data would reside on a one-token-per-node setup), Scylla can rebuild faster.
+Secondly, as rebuilding can stream data from all available nodes (instead of just the nodes where data would reside on a one-token-per-node setup), ScyllaDB can rebuild faster.

 .. image:: ring-architecture-5.png